Festivals-App/timetablekit-ios/README.md

   <a href="#licensing">Licensing</a>
 </p>

-The TimetableKit provides you with a timetable view that manages an ordered collection of event items and presents them in the planned order.
+The TimetableKit provides you with a timetable view that manages an ordered collection of events and presents them in the planned order.

 ## Overview

 A timetable view is made up of sections, each with its own locations.
-Sections are identified by their index number within the timetable view, and locations are identified by their index number within a section.
-Each row has one ore more event tiles.
-Event tiles are identified by their index number within the location.
+Each location has one ore more event tiles.
+When adding a timetable view to your user interface, your app’s main job is to manage the event data associated with that timetable view.

 ![Figure 1: UI Screens for Apple iOS](https://github.com/Festivals-App/timetablekit-ios/blob/main/ExampleApp/Screenshots/timetable.png "Figure 1: UI Screens for Apple iOS")

-When adding a timetable view to your user interface, your app’s main job is to manage the event data associated with that timetable view.

 ### Data Structure